dfkaye/dfkaye-blog/content/posts/attributes-and-entities.md

 ---
 title: "Attributes and Entities"
 date: 2020-09-05T21:40:28-07:00
 description: "Browsers support attributes in HTML without explicit values, and support alphanumeric entities.
-XML does not, making the RSS feed setup a nightmare of revision and testing."
+XML does not, making the RSS feed setup a continuous round of revision and testing."
 tags:
 - "Attributes"
 - "Entities"
 - "HTML"
+- "RSS"
 - "XML"

 ---

-I came across something unexpected (which is to say I had forgotten all about it) tonight while working on setting up the RSS feed for this site.
+I came across something unexpected (which is to say I had forgotten all about it) tonight while working on setting up RSS content feeds for this site (in addition to the default description feed that Hugo builds automatically).

 <!--more-->

+A content feed includes the entire content of each entry, not just the description, making *really simple syndication* easier to support.

+## Attribute support in the browser

 I like using custom attributes for styling purposes in the browser, rather than classes.
 I'll explain why in another post, but here's an example.